viam-labs/micro-rdk-esp32-sensor-examples/README.md

     }
 ```

-Reboot the ESP32 board (by, say, pressing the physical "boot" button)
+Reboot the ESP32 board (by, say, pressing the physical "boot" button,
-so that it can pull the new configuration from app.viam.com, and these
+or hitting Ctrl-R if the monitor is active) so that it can pull the
-sensors should now be available to query in your language of choice
+new configuration from app.viam.com, and these sensors should now be
-with the Viam SDK (you can find this code on the `Code Sample` page
+available to query in your language of choice with the Viam SDK (you
-for your robot):
+can find this code on the `Code Sample` page for your robot):

 ``` python
     # wifi-sensor